 The piriformis muscle can compress the pudendal nerve, potentially causing a range of pelvic and groin symptoms, as well as incontinence and sexual dysfunction.

-Causes of Piriformis Pain Discussions
+Piriformis Pain Sources

 Below, we use the following articles to further detail many possible piriformis syndrome circumstances.
 If you suspect a particular underlying causation for your own piriformis symptoms, then you will find all the details in the essays which follow.
 Each new treatise will be added as it is published: